- Microsoft Teams collaboration features make it the best choice for both small and large companies.

 - To fix this, you can try adjusting Outlook settings, modifying your Settings.json file, and more.

 Tired of seeing that Microsoft Teams status is stuck on Out of Office?
-Discussion forums are filled with users describing the same thing.
+Discussion forums are filled with users describing the same thing not knowing how to remove it.

 They’ve set one of those Out of Office meeting reminders in Microsoft Outlook just to later find that Teams is showing Out Of Office as well.